Fraternity and Sorority Housing Policies

 - The House Manager and President of the Greek Organization residing in a facility are the designated members authorized to request residential roster changes, room changes and any key access in accordance with the provisions stated in the Greek lease.

 - Students previously on a leave of absence or studying abroad should work with the chapter House Manager and President to be approved to obtain a space.
-The President of the chapter must then work with Housing and Dining Services to fulfill all necessary requirements in accordance with the lease.
+The President of the chapter must then work with Housing Services to fulfill all necessary requirements in accordance with the lease.

 - If a member is trying to move out of the chapter house, but does not have approval of the House Corporation Board or National Office, please contact Student Life Office for assistance.
-Any refunds are processed by the chapter leadership and not Housing and Dining Services.
+Any refunds are processed by the chapter leadership and not Housing Services.

 Occupancy and Keys